 discovered 1993, is the third gene with mutations found to cause inherited Alzheimer's.

 discovered in 1993, is the first gene variation found to increase risk of Alzheimer's and remains the risk gene with the greatest known impact.
 Having this mutation, however, does not mean that a person will develop the disease.

-Scientists have identified three genes with rare variations that cause Alzheimer's and several genes that increase risk but don't guarantee that a person will develop the disease.
-Investigators worldwide are working to find additional risk genes.
+Scientists have identified three genes with rare variations that cause Alzheimer's (Dominantly Inherited Alzheimer’s Disease) and several genes that increase risk but don't guarantee that a person will develop the disease.
+Investigators worldwide are working to find additional risk genes as well those that may decrease an individual’s risk.
 As more effective treatments are developed, genetic profiling may become a valuable risk assessment tool for wider use.

-Genetic testing for APOE-e4, the strongest risk gene, is included in some clinical trials to identify participants at high risk for the disease.
-APOE-e4 testing is not currently recommended outside research settings because there are no treatments yet available that can change the course of Alzheimer's.
-Learn more about genetics and Alzheimer's disease.
+Genetic testing for APOE-e4, the strongest risk gene in some populations, is included in some clinical trials to identify participants at high risk for Alzheimer’s disease or risk side effects that may be associated with approved treatments.
+Learn more about genetics and Alzheimer's disease,